-The a/c blares in my face as I watch the brake lights in front of me.
-Cars are stacked in the drive-thru, and wrap clear around the building.
+The A/C blasts in my face as I watch the brake lights in front of me.
+Cars are stacked in the drive-thru and wrap clear around the building.
 There isn’t a parking space to be found.
 You would think that perhaps there was a national shortage on chicken or something crazy like that, but it’s just another day at Chick-fil-A.

 As I sat in line watching the near-empty parking lots of the competitors right across the street, I just smiled at the success that this business has had.
 And then I got to thinking…could I apply Chick-fil-A’s philosophies to my life?
-I think, yes.
+Could it be that Chick-fil-A has advice for new homeschoolers?
+Yes, I think so.

 It’s my pleasure